supertokens/supertokens-auth-react/examples/with-remix-thirdpartyemailpassword/README.md

 This SuperTokens/Remix integration achieves the following:

 -   Initializes SuperTokens with frontend and backend configurations
 -   Creates a frontend route to handle authentication-related tasks
-- Integrates the SuperTokens' login UI for secure user authentication
+-   Integrates the SuperTokens' pre-built login UI for secure user authentication
 -   Protects frontend routes to ensure only authenticated users can access certain areas of the application
 -   Exposes the SuperTokens authentication APIs used by frontend widgets

 ## Project structure & Parameters